 Chorus is a vocal performance opportunity offered to all 4th and 5th grade students.
-Chorus meets during recess in all elementary schools.
 Chorus participants will learn a variety of styles of music and will perform selections at a Winter and Spring Concert.
+Students rehearse during the school day once a week.